International Film Music Critics Association Award for Best Original Score for a Video Game or Interactive Media

 The International Film Music Critics Association Award for Best Original Score for a Video Game or Interactive Media is an annual award given by the International Film Music Critics Association (IFMCA).
 Established in 2007, the award is given to the composer of a video game score based on two criteria: "the effectiveness, appropriateness and emotional impact of the score in the context of the film for which it was written; and the technical and intellectual merit of the composition when heard as a standalone listening experience."
-The eligibility period runs January 1 through December 31 every year, and IFMCA members vote for the winner the following February.
+The eligibility period runs 1 January through 31 December every year, and IFMCA members vote for the winner the following February.

 As of 2025, 71 composers and one band have been nominated for the International Film Music Critics Association Award for Best Original Score for a Video Game or Interactive Media.
 The first award was given to John Debney for his work on the video game Lair.
 The most recent recipients was Gordy Haab for his work on the video game Indiana Jones and the Great Circle.
 Austin Wintory has been nominated eight times and won three; he is the only composer to have been nominated twice in the same year, which happened in 2016.
 Bear McCreary was nominated six times, while Olivier Deriviere and Neal Acree were each nominated five.